INTERESTED IN EXERCISING, SOCIALIZING AND HELPING TO PLACE AHS DOGS AND CATS IN THEIR FOREVER HOMES? WE NEED YOU!

 HOWELL MILL CAMPUS

 Attend our Volunteer Training session.
 During the session, you will learn about the history of Atlanta Humane Society, our mission and receive detailed information about the various volunteer opportunities available at the Howell Mill Campus.
 You will also receive detailed information about handling animals and the general procedures and policies of our organization.
 We do require a fee to cover the cost of training supplies (t-shirt, apron, and leash).
 Please click here to fill out an online application.
 When you submit the application, further instructions for scheduling a Volunteer Training session will be sent to the email address you provide.
-Trainings are held on predetermined dates, typically Thursdays from 4pm-8pm, as Thursdays are best for the Howell Mill Campus logistically.
+Trainings are held on predetermined dates, typically Thursday afternoons, as Thursdays are best for the Howell Mill Campus logistically.
+Expectations for a volunteer at the Howell Mill Campus is a minimum of 5 hours per month for at least 6 months.

-If accepted into the program, you will be required to complete 16 preliminary hours of volunteer service learning the basics, before mentoring for your preferred placement.
-Upon completion of your mentor session, you will talk with the coordinator to discuss schedule placement and shift assignments.
+If accepted into the program, you will be required to complete 16 hours of volunteer service learning the basics as a LEVEL ONE volunteer, before mentoring for your preferred placement.
+At the time of your mentor session, you will talk with the coordinator to discuss schedule placement and shift assignments.
 Volunteers at the Mansell Campus are held to a 6-hour volunteering minimum per month to stay active.
 Most volunteer positions at AHS require new volunteers to participate in at least one (1) mentor session once the initial 16 hours are completed.
 The mentor session consists of a 2-4 hour hands-on-training session with a more experienced volunteer.
-Mentor sessions are designed to walk new volunteers through a typical day of volunteering at the shelter and/or out in the community for a visiting pet program visit or community event to ensure that the principles discussed during training can be practically applied.
+Mentor sessions are designed to walk new volunteers through a typical day of volunteering at the shelter and/or out in the community for a visiting pet program visit or at a community event to ensure that the principles discussed during training can be practically applied.

 *Please note: The volunteer program, training, and opportunities offered through the Atlanta Humane Society apply only to the Atlanta Humane Society locations in Atlanta, Georgia and Alpharetta, GA.
 We are not affiliated with any other shelters or groups, so their policies may be different.